 A social impact platform can make it easier for you to track and recognize employee milestones as they occur.
 When employees feel valued and appreciated, they have better morale and performance.

-The automation of a social impact platform will notify you right away when an employee makes a donation or spends a few hours volunteering (on behalf of causes supported by your organization within the platform).
+A social impact platform’s automation will notify you immediately when an employee makes a donation or spends a few hours volunteering (on behalf of causes supported by your organization within the platform).
 By tracking these accomplishments in real time, employees can be recognized and celebrated immediately.